 - Unclassified students who enroll in no more than one course per semester and do not enroll in any course that requires a minimum placement test score as a prerequisite. - 2.
-Transfer students who have taken the COMPASS Test for placement in reading and writing can use their scores at HawCC.
-Mathematics scores are valid for two years only, after which retesting must be done prior to enrollment into a mathematics course. - Transfer students who have completed college courses in reading, writing, or mathematics. - Transfer students who have earned an Associate in Arts degree or higher. - 5.
-Placement Rules for Entering Students with Prior Degrees:a) Students with an Associate degree place into Eng 102 - b) Students with a BA/BS degree place into Eng 102 and 100 and Math 100, 27, 115. - c) This is for placement purposes only to assist students with registration and meeting of prerequisites for all HawCC courses.
+Transfer students who have taken the COMPASS Test for

+- placement in reading, writing, and mathematics can use their scores at HawCC.
+All test scores are valid for two years only, after which retesting must be done prior to enrollment into any reading, writing, or math course. - 3.
+Transfer students who have completed college courses in reading, writing, or mathematics. - Transfer students who have earned an Associate in Arts degree or higher. - Placement Rules for Entering Students with Prior Degrees: a) Students with an Associate degree place into Eng 102 and 22 and Math 24X. - b) Students with a BA/BS degree place into Eng 102 and 100 and Math 100, 27, 115. - c) This is for placement purposes only to assist students with registration and meeting of prerequisites for all HawCC courses.
 This placement should be entered as a Human Evaluation preliminary to entry of the student's transfer credit evaluation.
-Unofficial transcripts can be used for placement purposes only. - d) Official transcripts must be used to grant transfer credits to HawCC program and graduation requirements. - e) Concurrent UHH classified majors place into Eng 102,

-Eng 22 and Math 24X.
+Unofficial transcripts can be used for placement purposes only. - d) Official transcripts must be used to grant transfer credits to HawCC program and graduation requirements. - e) Concurrent UHH classified majors place into Eng 102, Eng 22 and Math 24X.
 UHH ESL students are placed by UHH English department recommendation into HawCC ESL courses.

 Ability to Benefit: A student who does not have a high school diploma or a GED certificate can be considered for federal student financial aid programs if he/she can demonstrate the Ability to Benefit from postsecondary education.
 Federal regulations define Ability to Benefit as a passing score on a nationally approved test, such as the COMPASS Test.
-These tests are administered by The Learning Center.
+These tests are administered at the Hale Kea Advancement and Testing Center or at the UH Center at West Hawai'i.